Quantum repeaters with encoding on nitrogen-vacancy center platforms: System description

 \subsubsection{Protocols for uncoded repeaters}

-In order to better understand whether QRs with encoding will offer any advantages over their non-encoded versions, in this work, we also consider protocols 3 and 4, which are, respectively, the uncoded versions of protocols 1 and 2.
+In order to better understand whether QRs with encoding will offer any advantages over their non-encoded versions, in this work, we also consider protocols 3 (P3) and 4 (P4), which are, respectively, the uncoded versions of protocols 1 and 2.
 For simplicity, we do not consider any distillations for protocols 3 and 4, as, without coding, that would turn them into probabilistic protocols.
 A comparison between encoded QRs and probabilistic ones is already available in \cite{jing2020simple}.
-In protocols 3 and 4, we just need to replace Step 1 with the following revised step: \begin{itemize} \item Step 1': distribute Bell pairs between nuclear spins in all, for protocol 3, or every other, for protocol 4, elementary links; see Sec.~\ref{Sec:entg-dist}. \end{itemize} The rest of the protocols is as in protocols 1 and 2, respectively.
+In protocols 3 and 4, we just need to replace Step 1 with the following revised step: \begin{itemize} \item Step 1': distribute Bell pairs between nuclear spins in all, for protocol 3, or every other, for protocol 4, elementary links; see Sec.~\ref{Sec:entg-dist}. {We move to the next step after a stoppage time $T_1$.} \end{itemize} The remaining steps are as in protocols 1 and 2, respectively.